truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 {{< expand "Checking Feature-Enabled Status" "v" >}}
 #### Description
-The `feature_enabled` command uses the `feature` propterty to specify one of three system features, `DEDUP`, `FIBRECHANNEL`, or `VM`, to get the enabled/disabled status of that feature.
+The `feature_enabled` command uses the `feature` property to specify one of three system features, `DEDUP`, `FIBRECHANNEL`, or `VM`, to get the enabled/disabled status of that feature.
 Enter the command string, then press <kbd>Enter</kbd>.
 The command returns true for an enabled system feature, or false for disabled.